opentdf/docs/docs/components/authorization/overview.md

       "action": {
         "standard": "STANDARD_ACTION_DECRYPT"
       },
-      "decision": "DECISION_DENY",
+      "decision": "DECISION_PERMIT",
       "obligations": []
     }
   ]
 }
 ```

 In the response there are four entries, one for each combination of entity chain and resource attribute set, indicating whether that entity chain has permission access to data with that attribute set based on the attribute rules defined [here](../policy/attributes/overview.md#definitions).
-For example, we can see that client1 does not have access to the attribute set
+For example, we can see that bob and alice do not have access to the attribute set
-"ra-set-2" while both alice and bob do have access to that set.
+"ra-set-1".
+Because environment entities are not included in the data attribute access decsiion, and because client1 is the only entity in the chain, the chain will always be given DECISION_PERMIT.